kernelcrash/electron-rom-emulator/README.md

 - Watches for the rising edge of Theta0
-- As soon as Theta0 goes high, we have 250ns to read the databus on PE0 to PE15, r/w on PC1 and then look up from a copy of a ROM and present it on PD8 to PD15, and as soon as Theta0 goes low we have to instantly tristate out databus on PD8 to PD15.
+- As soon as Theta0 goes high, we have 250ns to read the databus on PE0 to PE15, r/w on PC1 and then look up from a copy of a ROM and present it on PD8 to PD15, and as soon as Theta0 goes low we have to instantly tristate the databus on PD8 to PD15.
-- Very time critical code in ARM assembly
+- Time critical code in ARM assembly
 - Works well with MMFS.
 See MMFS page ; https://github.com/hoglet67/MMFS for how to use MMFS.
 Most likely you will want to FAT32 format a micro SD card and put a BEEB.MMB file on it.